louismullie/treat/README.md

 * Simple text statistics (frequency, TF*IDF)
 * Serialization of annotated entities to YAML or XML format
 * Visualization in ASCII tree, directed graph (DOT) and tag-bracketed (standoff) formats
-* Linguistic resources, including full ISO-639-1 and ISO-639-2 support, and tag alignments for five treebanks.
+* Linguistic resources, including full ISO-639-1 and ISO-639-2 support, and tag alignments for several treebanks

 <br>
 **Caveats/Planned features**

-* The few native Ruby statistics algorithms are slow.
-Some of the highly recursive code in the core Tree and Entity classes will need to be ported to inline C.
+* Some of the highly recursive code in the core Tree and Entity classes needs to be ported to C.
-* XML unserializer is currently broken; it will need to be fixed.
+* The few native Ruby statistics algorithms (e.g. TF*IDF) are in desperate need of optimization.
-* A faster WordNet API in Java will be interfaced.
+* A fast WordNet API in Java or C needs is lacking.

 <br>
 **License**